pektin-dns/feoco/README.md

 # ...
 ```

-## Set Headers on all requests and/or on the document seperately
+## Set Headers on all requests and/or on the document separately

 ```yaml
 variable-prefix: "$"